When you’re creating web content, it’s never a good idea to just dive in and tackle everything all at once.

 You have to know what your opponents are doing (and not doing) if you’re going to try and create a more well rounded argument.

-While you do this, take notes on what you’re finding and arrange everything in your content outline shell as a bullet point list.
+While you do this, take notes with a powerful note-taking tool on what you’re finding and arrange everything in your content outline shell as a bullet point list.

 Look up some common questions that this audience asks and check out the People Also Ask section of the SERP to determine what additional information should be included in your post.